 Lost or stolen devices

 Over 60 percent of network breaches are due to a lost or stolen device.
 This would be your worst-case scenario because a single missing device containing sensitive data is enough to jeopardize the entire business.

-User Tip: Protect all of your devices with passcode or fingerprint recognition.
+User Tip: Protect all of your devices with multifactor authentication (MFA).
 The more obstacles a potential thief faces, the greater chance your company’s data remains protected.

 “The convenience that allows people to do their jobs gives others the same convenience to intercept their data,” Hunt says.
 Free public Wi-Fi in the airport coffee shop is convenient, but its unsecure wireless network puts your company’s data at risk.
 40 percent of mobile devices used for work get exposed to an attack in the first four months of use.

 User Tip: Stay out of harm’s way by connecting to a company VPN connection, a private Wi-Fi connection or a tethered mobile phone network.
 Each of these secure network options offers better protection.